CMSC330-Summer23/cmsc330-summer23/projects/project0/README.md

     - Run `source ~/.profile` (or the file you just edited)
 4. Initialize OCaml
     - Run `opam update`
-    - We will be using OCaml version 4.13.X.
+    - We will be using OCaml version 4.13.X or higher.
 Run `ocaml -version` to check which version is currently installed
-    - If you are already on version 4.13.X, you can skip to #5
+    - If you are already on version 4.13.X or higher, you can skip to #5
     - If you are on another version, run `opam switch 4.13.0`.
 If you get an error saying that switch is not currently installed, run `opam switch create 4.13.0`.
 (This may take a while.
 Please be patient)
     - Run `eval $(opam env)`
     - Ensure you are now on the correct version by running `ocaml -version`